Aerial bombing of cities: Italian Invasion of Libya

-The first ever air raid was conducted during the Italo-Turkish War by Italian forces against the Ottoman province of Libya on November 1, 1911.
+The first ever air raid was conducted during the Italo-Turkish War by Italian forces against the Ottoman province of Libya on 1 November 1911.
 Giulio Gavotti dropped 1.5 kg of bombs on Ain Zara, a village 8 km west of the capital Tripoli.

-Balkan War
+First Balkan War

-Adrianople (presently Edirne) was bombed by Bulgaria in 1912 in the First Balkan War.
+Adrianople (now Edirne) was bombed by Bulgaria in 1912 in the First Balkan War.
 Historically, it was the first bombardment of a city from a heavier-than-air aircraft.

-In the morning of 29 October 1912 at 9:30 a.m. the plane Albatros F-3 took off from an airfield near the village of Mustafa Pasha – present day Svilengrad, Bulgaria.
+In the morning of 29 October 1912 at 9:30 am the plane Albatros F-3 took off from an airfield near the village of Mustafa Pasha—present day Svilengrad, Bulgaria.
 The pilot was captain Radul Mikov with spotter and bombardier Prodan Tarakchiev.
 The airfield was specially created to carry out the take off and landing.
 According to the report weather conditions were perfect.
-The flight lasted for 1 hour and 20 minutes and the altitude was 500m.
+The flight lasted for 1 hour and 20 minutes and the altitude was 500 meters.
 During the flight the crew flew over the city of Edirne, discovered hidden Ottoman forces in the nearby villages and flew towards to city railroad station, near the village of Karaagach.
 The plane was equipped with two bombs, which were released at 10:00 am over the station.
 The crew landed successfully at the airfield with 4 holes on the hull.

 A number of journalists and military attachés attended the site.

 Mexican Revolution

-In May 1914, during the revolution of 1910–17, General Venustiano Carranza, later president, ordered a biplane to bomb Neveria Hill adjacent to the downtown area of Mazatlán in order to take the city.
+In May 1914, during the Mexican Revolution of 1910–17, General Venustiano Carranza, later president, ordered a biplane to bomb Neveria Hill adjacent to the downtown area of Mazatlán in order to take the city.
 The bomb landed not on target but in a city street and in the process killed four civilians, including a French diplomat, and wounded several others.